rweyrauch/AoSSimulator/README.md

 Age of Sigmar is complex and rich game with a myriad of rules.
 Not of all those rules have been captured by the simulation.
 The goal of this application is to conduct simple 1 vs 1 battles.
 To support this goal the simulation supports initial unit deployment on a small(ish) battle field.
-Units support basic hero phase abilities, movement towards the enemy,
+Units support basic hero phase abilities, movement towards the enemy, simple spell casting and ranged and melee combat.

 ## What Does Not Work?
 The short answer is quite a lot.
 The simulation is very much a work in progress.
 The big items